briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step2-fr.md

 ---
 layout: default
-title: Step 1 - Functional Requirements
+title: Step 2 - Functional Requirements
-parent: Agentic AI challenge
+parent: Agentic AI Challenge
 nav_order: 2
 ---

-# Step 1: Scenario
+# Step 2: Functional Requirements

 This section is part of the **IFS Agentic AI challenge**.
 Here, you’ll analyze the business scenario and user needs for the IFS Knowledge Assistant chatbot.